When designing the web application for your business, what do you focus on the most? Do you find yourself somehow affixed to the aesthetics?

 Yes, your website can impact the credibility of your business.
 It is very often the first stop for your prospective customer.

-When the customer arrives at your website via search engines and social media, the first question that crosses their mind is – Can I trust this business?
+When a customer arrives at your website via search engines and social media, the first question that crosses their mind is – Can I trust this business?

 Your website visitors can become skeptical about your business in any number of ways – including whether or not your business exists, your reputation, or the quality of your content.